Skip to main content

 Spousal Open Work Permit

-If you have a valid study permit and have been admitted to, or are enrolled full-time in a program of study that is eligible for a Post-Graduation Work Permit (PGWP), your spouse or common-law partner can apply for a work permit without proof of a job offer or a Labour Market Impact Assessment (LMIA).
+If you have a valid study permit and have been admitted into one of the eligible programs listed above, your spouse or common-law partner can apply for a work permit without proof of a job offer or a Labour Market Impact Assessment (LMIA).
+For more information about SOWP, please review this IRCC webpage and/or consult the advice indicated below.

 Many students and their spouses/common-law partners will choose to apply together (for a Study Permit and Spousal Open Work Permit) before travelling to Canada.
 In this case, if the applications are approved, the study and work permits will be issued upon arrival in Canada and the spouse can begin working right away.

-Some spouses/common-law partners will enter Canada as visitors and apply for the work permit later.
+Some spouses/common-law partners will enter Canada as visitors and then apply for the work permit later, from inside Canada.
 In this case, the application can be made at any time (but it is important to ensure their visitor status is still valid when they apply).
 Your spouse can only begin work after they receive the work permit.

 IRCC provides estimated processing times for applications made either before or after entering Canada.